WalletWasabi/WasabiDoc/docs/glossary/Glossary-PrivacyWasabi.md

 :::details
 ### Label

-A label can be added to a coin, as a small note on who knows this coins belongs to you.
+A label can be added to a coin, as a small note on who knows this coin belongs to you.
 Good labelling can help the user and the wallet to make better privacy conscious decisions later on when spending.
 Read more: [Why do I have to label my address](/FAQ/FAQ-UseWasabi.md#why-do-i-have-to-label-my-address)
 :::